Job

 Job 1:13-15

-One day when Job's sons and daughters were feasting and drinking wine at the oldest brother's house, a messenger came to Job and said, 'The oxen were plowing and the donkeys were grazing nearby, and the Sabeans attacked and made off with them.
-They put the servants to the sword, and I am the only one who has escaped to tell you!'
+One day when Iyov's sons and daughters were eating and drinking in their oldest brother's house, a messenger came to him and said, "The oxen were plowing, with the donkeys grazing near them, when a raiding party from Sh'va came and carried them off; they put the servants to the sword too, and I'm the only one who escaped to tell you."

 And so the dark night of trials begins for Job as Satan waited for the proper time to do the most damage as the children were gathered for one of their parties.
 The Sabeans were from the southern desert of Arabia and, here, we see that the devil used them to take away the oxen and the donkeys.
 This is the first of the trials and, as bad as it seems, Job was a rich man and so he still had a lot to be thankful for.
 This brings to mind the question of: Did the Sabeans know that they were being used by the devil against God's people?
 The answer is no as they would not have known about the things of God or the devil.
 It is often the same way in our lives as Christians, the devil will use some unknowing person or persons to get into your life and to try and cause damage.
 When that happens, you can choose to blame the person or you can remember that it is not them but it is an attack from the devil.
 Even so, remember that God is in control and limits the actions of Satan.